Aquaculture refers to the "farming" of fish, mollusks, crustaceans

 Health Management Plan This document serves as guidance

-to a fish or shellfish farmer, once they have been permitted to conduct their
+to a fish or shellfish farmer, once they have been permitted

-The AMPs are a very general set of guidelines for a farmer.
+(AMPs) are a very general set of guidelines for a farmer.

 The main benefit of adopting and implementing AMPs is

 disease prevention and treatment, producing better quality

 products, and meeting importation requirements of the